GUIDE: How to implement effective resource planning?

 b.
 Facilitate load balancing to improve efficiency, and get projects to start faster

-THE resource planning can also be more focused on the profile search processes based on criteria.
-Without a tool, it is difficult to follow requests, to enable a “matching” between the need and the profiles that meet it.
-Whatever your objectives, make sure that management has set priorities in order to set the right level of requirements in the implementation of your management of the resource planning .
+Resource planning can also be more focused on the process of searching for profiles according to criteria.
+Without a tool, it's difficult to keep track of requests, to enable a "match" between the need and the profiles that meet it.
+Whatever your objectives, make sure that management has set the right priorities, so that you can set the right standards when implementing your resource planning management system.

 Find out how the Stafiz solution can help you manage your resource planning